boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 npm i @boxyhq/remix-auth-saml
 ```

-# SAML Service Provider
+## SAML Service Provider

-To get saml working, we need a service provider that constructs the SAML request, redirects the app to Identity Provider (IdP), and parses the SAML response coming from the IdP.
+To get saml working, we need a service provider (SP) that constructs the SAML request, redirects the app to Identity Provider (IdP), and parses the SAML response coming from the IdP.

 > 💡 SAML uses the front-channel or browser to send/receive the request/response XML.

-It turns out you don't need to do the heavy lifting yourself 🤗, We've covered it for you in the form of an open-source module [SAML Jackson](https://github.com/boxyhq/jackson).
+It turns out you don't need to do the heavy lifting (of building a full blown SP) yourself 🤗, We've covered it for you with an open-source npm module [SAML Jackson](https://github.com/boxyhq/jackson).
+With jackson you've got 2 options up your sleeve.

+1. Host SP as a separate service.
+2. Embed SP functionality on top of remix resource routes.

+### Hosted SAML Service Provider

+### Embed SAML Service Provider functionality